Gixxer777/my-fun-README-generator/README.md

   You must install Inquirer 8.2.4.

   ## Usage
-  First you must run "npm init" in your terminal.
-Next you must run "npm install inquirer@8.2.4" in your terminal.
+  First, you must run "npm install inquirer@8.2.4" in your terminal.
 After the download is complete, you must run "node index.js" in your terminal and then answer the questions.

   ## Contributing
   None